 Safe Exercises During Recovery

-Discuss with your surgeon or a physical therapist about safe exercises you can perform.
+Discuss with your surgeon or a physical therapist about safe exercises you can perform and consider these helpful strategies for a smooth and healthy recovery after breast augmentation.
 This might include light walking or gentle stretches that do not strain the surgical area.
 Avoid high-impact activities and heavy lifting, as these can impede the healing process and increase pain.

 Step 4: Dietary Adjustments for Pain Relief